 - Fluid therapy: Administration of fluids will help flush out the cat’s urinary system (particularly the bladder) and correct electrolyte imbalances.

 - Cystocentesis: A routine veterinary procedure with the use of a needle and syringe that is inserted through the abdominal wall to remove uncontaminated urine directly from the bladder.

 - Catheterisation: This is the system by which a catheterisation needle is inserted into the Cephalic vein in the front leg of the cat.
 After the intravenous needle is placed in the front leg of the cat it is wrapped.
 A urinary catheter is also placed in the cat’s urethra.
 This helps re-hydrate the affected cat and also helps flush out the crystals that have formed, as well as the excess potassium.
 Catheterisation on a cat takes place while the cat is under anaesthesia.

-- Surgery: A perineal urethrostomy (PU) is a procedure for male cats who experience repeated bouts of cystitis or blockages.
-PU involves partial amputation of the penis to the point where the urethral opening is larger.
+- Perineal urethrostomy (PU): A procedure for male cats who experience repeated bouts of cystitis or blockages.
+PU involves a partial amputation of the penis to the point where the urethral opening is larger.
 This will help reduce the risks of blocking, although it is still possible a small number of cats will become blocked even after the perineal urethrostomy.

 - Antibiotics: To treat bacterial infection.
 A culture and sensitivity can help to determine the most effective antibiotic.

 - Amitriptyline: A tricyclic antidepressant (TCA) used to treat behavioural conditions in cats which include excessive grooming, spraying, urinating outside the litter box, pica and anxiety.